Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Self Supporting.*** If the armour normally has a Strength requirement, the Arcane Armour lacks this requirement for you.

+#### Spellcasting Focus

-***Spellcasting Focus.*** You can use the Arcane Armour as a spellcasting focus for your Artificer spells.
+ You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

 ***Second Skin.*** The armour attaches to you and can’t be removed against your will.
 It also expands to cover your entire body, although you can retract or deploy the helmet as a Bonus Action.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.